SRDewan/C-Shell/README.md

 1. overkill - kill all background jobs
 1. quit - terminate shell

-NOTE:- Ctrl-C terminates the current running foreground command/job and Ctrl-Z suspends it and sends it to the background.
+**NOTE**: Ctrl-C terminates the current running foreground command/job and Ctrl-Z suspends it and sends it to the background.
 Can use Ctrl-D to terminate shell.